davydovanton/dry-system-hanami/README.md

 ```

 ### `register_file!`
-You can regitser specific file to your container:
+You can register specific file to your container:

 ```ruby
 require 'dry/system/container'